-As you start this academic year, get involved in student life and governance by participating in co-curricular or extracurricular activities.
-Consider trying out for our softball or soccer teams, or joining the associated student organization, honors club, or enrolling in our continuing education courses.
-Check out our website at www.lamission.edu - we're just a click away.
+As you start your academic year, get involved in student life and governance by participating in co-curricular or extracurricular activities.
+Consider joining the associated student organization or honors club.
+Check out our website at www. lamission.edu - we're just a click away.

 I am proud to say we have one of the most beautiful community college campuses.

-The buildings are state-ofthe-art and are Leadership in Energy and Environment Design (LEED) certified.
-I invite you to stop by and take a tour of the campus and talk with faculty and staff - as they are always ready to help you.
+The buildings are state-of-the-art and are Leadership in Energy and Environment Design (LEED) certified.
+I invite you to stop by and take a tour of the campus and talk with faculty and staff as they are always ready to help you.

 Again, welcome to Los Angeles Mission College.
 I know you will find your experience at LAMC to be rewarding and exciting.

-Very truly yours, bate E. Verez
+Very truly yours,

-Monte E. Perez, PhD President, Los Angeles Mission College
+Monte E. Perez, PhD

+President, Los Angeles Mission College